eXpire163/eXpire163.github.io/content/projects/aws-amplify.md

 ## Summery ONE

-We have designed our datastructure, filled it with data and stored it in dynamo db We have build an UI with everything you need nower days
+We have designed our data structure, filled it with data and stored it in dynamo db We have build an UI with everything you need nowadays

 ## Get authenticated